 The Company has adopted this Policy to regulate dealings by Employees in Securities.

-All Employees must comply at all times with the provisions of the Corporation Act and Australian Securities Exchange (ASX) Listing Rules concerning dealings in securities including:
+All Employees must comply at all times with the provisions of the Corporation Act and Australian Securities Exchange (ASX) Listing Rules concerning Share dealings including:

 - Insider trading provisions;

 - Market manipulation provisions;

 - Substantial shareholder notice provisions; and

 - Notification requirements.